ApiLogicServer/Docs/docs/Logic-Why.md

 ### Debug: your IDE

+Test your logic by making updates using the Admin App, Swagger API documentation, cURL, etc.

-As shown in [Logic Debugging](Logic-Use/#logic-debugging){:target="_blank" rel="noopener"}, you can use your IDE debugger to logic rules.
+As shown in [Logic Debugging](Logic-Use.md#logic-debugging){:target="_blank" rel="noopener"}, you can use your IDE debugger to logic rules.
 In addition, logic execution creates a useful Logic Log, showing the rules that execute, the row state, and nesting.

 &nbsp;